 momentos, and Ithink it is possible, even likely, that some or all of the people in the photos are my ancestors.
 Here are a few of the photos:

 Jasiek's family records were found here (above photo) at Saint Bartholomew the Apostle Church in nearby Sępólno-Krajeńskie.
 The thumbnail (above left) displays an artist's rendering of the church as it looked in the 19th century.
 The original wooden church was erected in 1360.
-The video on the left (below) shows present-day Sępólno-Krajeńskie; the other shows what its inhabitants saw only one day after the initial invasion of Poland in September, 1939:
+The video below shows present-day Sępólno-Krajeńskie:

 Thank you, Kasia Adamski. for creating and maintaining the above website.

 August 25 & 26: I made it to Kraków safe and sound.
 I especially enjoyed the trip from NYC to Warsaw, not because of the 8 hour flight, but because of the conversation I had with the person seated next to me.
 She spoke no English so we had to rely on my broken Polish to communicate.
 Somehow we managed, and my lack of communication skills provided a few laughs and helped us pass the time.

 Poland looks beautiful from the air.
 It appears they do not have a lot of billboards and distracting advertising along their highways, and I think that's great.
 I saw a few large billboards near the Krakow airport upon my arrival, but not enough to turn me off.
 I hate roadside advertising and I hope it does not creep into the the Polish landscape as their economy continues to bloom.